geeksterin/Jan22-Web-Fundamentals/Feb-17/README.md

 2. Display inline v/s inline-block
 in inline-block we can give custom sizing.
 In inline, it will take size of the element only.

-Viewport vs Display diff.

-1. Document Flow / Rendering flow.
-2. Flex

-Combinators
-Grouping

-5. Shorthand for margin and border.
--> What do you mean by Cascading in CSS?
--> Specificity (Priority)

--> details and summary
-CSS.
--> Units of measurement

---> discussion on layout (block vs inline).

--> meta (share in facebook)
--> doctype

-A bit more HTML tags.

-height width color.

-Input type hidden.

-1. font.
--> Adding custom font.
--> Bold / Italic / Underline.
-->